amyasnikov/validity/docs/quickstart.md

 ## Polling
 Current guide is based on a Git repository as a source of device configuration data.
-If you want get device configuration or other data directly from network devices, consider [Quick Start With Polling](quickstart_polling.md) article.
+If you want to get device configuration or other data directly from network devices, consider [Quick Start With Polling](quickstart_polling.md) article.

 ## Preparing Git repository